 The opportunity to make your own 3D printed Steel product is a true depiction of the endless possibilities and innovation 3D printing allows.
 Its strength and permanence as a material are wonderful rewards for the thoughtfulness you put in to the design of your 3D model.
-As you design for Stainless Steel, be sure to check our Design Guidelines and Pre-Print Checklist to make sure that your design is ready to print so you can upload it to order.
+As you design for Steel, be sure to check our Design Guidelines and Pre-Print Checklist to make sure that your design is ready to print so you can upload it to order.
 Once you hold your product in your hands, you'll be amazed that it was once made of powder and glue!

 Render images provided by The ExOne Company.